Burf/EfficientNet-Lite-Tensorflow2/README.md

 This is an implementation of "EfficientNet-Lite" on Keras and Tensorflow.

-The implementation is based on [official implementation](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet/lite).
+The implementation is based on [official implementation](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet/lite) and [keras implementation](https://github.com/keras-team/keras-applications/blob/master/keras_applications/efficientnet.py).

 ## Model